-In 15 Years, Millions Of People Will Give Up Their Cars For Autonomous Ridehailing | Fast Company
+In 15 Years, Millions Of People Will Give Up Their Cars For Autonomous Ride Hailing

 Former parking garages could become housing or office space.
 In downtown Washington, D.C., 40% of land is dedicated to parking; in a less-dense downtown like Houston, that number is 65%.
 (The report recommends that any new parking garages built now should be designed for future conversion to another use).
 Related businesses, like gas stations and car washes, could also move out of densely-populated areas to free up space.

 For people who can’t currently afford a car and don’t live near strong public transportation, access to cheap autonomous rides has the potential to help them reach better-paying jobs.
 Neighborhoods segregated by income are associated with lower economic mobility, and researchers who have studied the phenomenon say that better transportation is part of the solution.
-Conversely, the shift to more ridehailing might mean that higher-income families are more willing to move to suburbs that are further away; this would be bad because the less that low-income families are exposed to more successful ones, the less likely it becomes that poor children make it into another income bracket.
+Conversely, the shift to more ride hailing might mean that higher-income families are more willing to move to suburbs that are further away; this would be bad because the less that low-income families are exposed to more successful ones, the less likely it becomes that poor children make it into another income bracket.

 The choices that cities make now in policy could determine whether the outcome is positive.
-For example, to ensure that lower-income residents can use the ridehailing to reach jobs in different neighborhoods, cities may need to require companies like Uber to offer alternate ways to hail or pay for a ride for people who can’t afford a smartphone.
+For example, to ensure that lower-income residents can use ride hailing to reach jobs in different neighborhoods, cities may need to require companies like Uber to offer alternate ways to hail or pay for a ride for people who can’t afford a smartphone.

 Many cities are beginning the process of planning for an autonomous future.
 Detroit and Pittsburgh already each have city employees focused on autonomous cars.
 In one project launched in 2016, Bloomberg Philanthropies and Aspen Institute are working with 10 cities to help them create strategies.